 The Harvest tool provides the first line of metadata harvesting within the system in order to facilitate tracking of and access to products.
 The second line of harvesting occurs in the Search service where metadata from the Registry instances merges with metadata from other sources to generate search indices for targeted search applications.

 Although the current PDS system does not have a common Harvest tool, several of the Discipline Nodes have implemented Node-specific capabilities for their own local systems.
-The tool defined in this document will provide the PDS 2010 system with a common implementation of harvest and registration capabilities for use within the system.
+The tool defined in this document will provide the PDS4 system with a common implementation of harvest and registration capabilities for use within the system.

 Use Cases